jackalope-code/stream-overlay/README.md

 ### Starting the server
-WARNING: THE SERVER IS CURRENTLY BROKEN AND WILL NOT RUN UNTIL I FIX A MODULE RESOLUTION ISSUE

 From the command line:
 1. `cd` into the cloned repo server directory (stream-overlay)
 2. `cd server`